scoremedia-archived/thampi/docs/source/tutorial.md

 ```

 * It has created a file called `zappa_settings.json`.
 This file is used by the Zappa framework.
 You'll note that some defaults have been filled up which are suitable for machine learning projects.
+A notable setting is `keep_warm` which prevents AWS Lambda from evicting the instance due to lack of use, by pinging the lambda(e.g. every 4 minutes).
+This is useful in the case when you have very large models.
+However, you could take it out if you feel that your model is small enough.
 For more details on how you can customize `zappa_settings.json`, check out [zappa docs](https://github.com/Miserlou/Zappa#advanced-settings)

 * Within `zappa_settings.json`, thampi adds a key `thampi`.
 All thampi specific settings will go here.
 Note: `zappa` has no idea of `thampi`.
 It's just a convenient place to store the `thampi` relevant configuration.